nickreese/docs/reference/sdk.md

 Version >= 4.1

-Although it's not required, it is recommended to use Typescript to have an easy development experience.
+Although it's not required, it is recommended to use TypeScript to have an easy development experience.
 This allows more detailed IDE suggestions for return types, sorting, filtering, etc.

 To feed the SDK with your current schema, you need to pass it on the constructor.